data2viz/play.data2viz.io/content/documentation/03-colors.md

 A gradient is defined by giving at least 2 `ColorStop`, each corresponding to a color and its position along the gradient (in percentage).

+Note that the gradient positioning defined by its `ColorStop` is absolute.

 ### Linear gradient